Is there anything more magical than a cross-country road trip?

 You will have to pay for parking, more expensive food, museums, and historic sites.
 CityPASS is a good option to help you save money on attractions in big cities across the United States – well worth it if city travel is important to you.

-As for attractions and tours, budget for the big ones that are important to you, and then budget a reasonable amount for things that will come up along the way.
+As for attractions and tours, budget for the big ones, and then budget a reasonable amount for things that will come up along the way.

 Pro tip: Buy the National Parks Pass!
 If visiting national parks is on your list, buy the America the Beautiful Pass.
 At $80, this will get you into every National Park Service site for free for a full year.